 Brazilian industrial production increased by 7% from April to May this year, according to IBGE.
 The rise, which is the highest since June 2018 (12.9%), came after two successive declines due to the coronavirus in March (-9.2%) and April (-18.8%).
 Industrial production accumulated falls of 8% in the quarterly, 11.2% for the year and 5.4% for the 12-month period.

 The reopening of some segments of trade since the last 10 days is already reflecting positively on sales in the sector.
 According to the São Paulo Trade Association (ACSP), there are signs of slight growth in sales.
 Cash retail sales in São Paulo rose by 47.3% in June compared to May, while the long-term sales grew 23%, according to ACSP.
 As a result, the average rate of general sales was up 35.2%.

-Brazil’s oil production in May totalled 2.765 million barrels per day, up 1.3 % on an annual comparison, but down 6.5 % from April due to the impact of the coronavirus on the sector, the ANP said.
-The agency noted that 34 oil and gas fields were temporarily shut down during May due to the effects of Covid-19, 16 of which were maritime and 18 terrestrials.
+Brazil’s oil production in May totalled 2.765 million barrels per day, up 1.3 % on an annual comparison, but down 6.5% from April due to the impact of the coronavirus on the sector, the ANP said.
+The agency noted that 34 oil and gas fields were temporarily shut down in May due to the effects of COVID-19, 16 of which were maritime and 18 terrestrials.